Toxoplasmosis: Congenital

 The discovery of new therapeutic options with anti-parasitic effects against T. gondii would significantly change the prognosis of neurologic toxoplasmosis, providing a novel curative resource for the disease.
 In the last four decades, approximately a quarter of the newly approved drugs to treat human diseases came from natural sources or modified compounds derived from natural products.

-Among them, we can mentioned Tartrolon E, secondary metabolite produced by the bacterial symbiont Teredinibacter turnerae (T7901) found in the gills of shipworms, marine mollusks that feed on wood This novel drug candidate has proven to be safe and highly effective against T. gondii parasites.
+Among them, Tartrolon E, a secondary metabolite produced by the bacterial symbiont Teredinibacter turnerae (T7901) found in the gills of shipworms, marine mollusks that feed on wood This novel drug candidate has proven to be safe and highly effective against T. gondii parasites.

 Epidemiology

 T. gondii infections occur throughout the world, although infection rates differ significantly by country.
 For women of childbearing age, a survey of 99 studies within 44 countries found the areas of highest prevalence are within Latin America (about 50–80%), parts of Eastern and Central Europe (about 20–60%), the Middle East (about 30–50%), parts of Southeast Asia (about 20–60%), and parts of Africa (about 20–55%).

 In the United States, data from the National Health and Nutrition Examination Survey (NHANES) from 1999 to 2004 found 9.0% of US-born persons 12–49 years of age were seropositive for IgG antibodies against T. gondii, down from 14.1% as measured in the NHANES 1988–1994.
 In the 1999–2004 survey, 7.7% of US-born and 28.1% of foreign-born women 15–44 years of age were T. gondii seropositive.
 A trend of decreasing seroprevalence has been observed by numerous studies in the United States and many European countries.
 Toxoplasma gondii is considered the second leading cause of foodborne-related deaths and the fourth leading cause of foodborne-related hospitalizations in the United States.

 The protist responsible for toxoplasmosis is T. gondii.
 Three major types of T. gondii are responsible for the patterns of toxoplasmosis throughout the world, named types I, II, and III.
 These three types of T. gondii have differing effects on certain hosts, mainly mice and humans due to their variation in genotypes.